 There was also the surprise cancellation of CBS’s new comedy Poppa’s House, after just one season, despite showing strong numbers.
 It seems production costs might have been too hefty for CBS, which is a shame, as the show felt like a series that could very well have gone on for many seasons.
 It was also one-and-done for CBS's new reality series, The Summit, which was canceled this spring months after its finale aired.

-Finally, there is SWAT, which is officially coming to an end, this time seemingly for good, after two brushes with cancellation in recent years.
+Then we have SWAT, which is officially coming to an end, this time seemingly for good, after two brushes with cancellation in recent years.
 After reversing its cancellation decisions over the last two years, it was surprising to see CBS cancel SWAT in the manner it did.
 The cast continues to fight to find the show a new home, so we’ll see if that, by chance, works.
 For now, we just know the show’s time on CBS is officially over.

 Which CBS shows have been renewed?

-Although CBS has canceled five shows, it did hand out renewals to the majority of its primetime hits this season, with 12 of its scripted originals securing renewals for the 2025-26 season.
+Although CBS has canceled seven shows, it did hand out renewals to the majority of its primetime hits this season, with 12 of its scripted originals securing renewals for the 2025-26 season.
 This includes both long-running favorites and new hits that made waves this season, such as NCIS: Origins and Matlock.

 In addition to NCIS: Origins and Matlock, CBS has also renewed Elsbeth, Fire Country, Georgie & Mandy’s First Marriage, NCIS, NCIS: Sydney, Survivor, The Amazing Race, Tracker, and Watson.
 CBS also renewed The Neighborhood for a final season and handed out a two-season renewal to its hit comedy Ghosts!